schneems/ruby_javascript_data_viz/README.md

       <script src="/assets/jquery.js?body=1" type="text/javascript"></script>

 You can even see the code behind jquery by visiting [http://localhost:3000/assets/jquery.js](http://localhost:3000/assets/jquery.js).
 For now it's not important to know how jQuery works, but you need to understand that it is a library written in javascript that can be loaded into a web page.
-It is also important thtat you understand how to check for the presence of jQuery.
+It is also important that you understand how to check for the presence of jQuery.

 Now that we've seen that jQuery is successfully loaded, lets manipulate the DOM a bit.